alpacahq/user-docs/content/build-apps_services-with-alpaca/oauth-guide.md

 ```

 ## <a name="APIcall"></a>API Call

-Once you have integrated and have a valid access token you can make API calls to Alpaca's server.
+Once you have integrated and have a valid access token you can start make calls to Alpaca Trading API v2 on behalf of the end-user.

 Example requests: